 What credit score do I need for the Customized Cash Rewards card?

 In some cases, card issuers may consider other factors like an existing relationship with the bank.
-If you are already using other products from Bank of America, like a mortgage, deposit account or other credit cards, it can help your approval odds.
-If you are in good standing with these accounts, display healthy money management tendencies and have a good or better credit score, your chances of being approved will be higher.
+If you are already have a mortgage, deposit account or other credit cards from Bank of America it can help your approval odds.
+If you’re in good standing with these accounts, display healthy money management tendencies and have a good credit score, your chances of being approved will also be higher.

 What happens if my card application is denied?